Skip to main content

 Its long lower shadow shows that sellers initially pushed the price down, but buyers stepped in aggressively, pushing the price back up close to the open.

 This push up from buyers suggests that the price might rise in the future.
-Some traders see this pattern as a great indicator to buy.
+Some traders treat this pattern as a potential buy signal, especially when confirmed by the next candle and volume.

 Inverted hammer